jarviscanada/jarvis_data_eng_JjFalcon/core_java/twitter/README.md

 # Test
-How did you test you app using Junit and mockito?
 The development implemented both Unit and Integration testing.

 Mockito facilitated unit testing by creating and configuring Mock objects